digao-dalpiaz/DzListHeader/readme.md

 ## How to use

 Drop the ListHeader in a Form, then drop a ListBox inside the ListHeader.
-You must align the listbox "alClient".

 **Set the ListHeader.ListBox = ListBox.**

 Create desired columns at ListHeader.Columns property (you should see the columns at design-time).

-The main idea is to use the ListBox.OnDrawItem and call the ListHeader.DwCol to easily draw a column.
+Then write OnDrawItem of ListHeader (not OnDrawItem of ListBox - leave this unassigned).
+Call the method ListHeader.DwCol to easily draw each single column.

 Please see Example folder to know the basic functions.